Diffusion Glancing Transformer for Parallel Sequence to Sequence Learning: The Proposed Diffusion-GLAT

-Here, $\text{Enc}$ is the encoder that maps the input $X$ to hidden states, $V$ is the vocabulary embedding matrix, and $f_\theta^{(t)}$ is parameterized by neural layers.
-Since $H_t$ contains the information of $Y_t$ and is consistent in both training and inference, we use $H_t$ as the input for $p_\theta(Y_{t-1}|Y_{t},X)$.
-Depending on whether the parameters are shared across time $t$, we can create fully non-autoregressive models or iterative models.
-For fully non-autoregressive models that only forward the neural network once, $\theta_t$'s are not shared and the neural layers are stacked together.
-For iterative models, the parameters of $\theta_t$ are shared across timestep $t$.
+Here, $\text{Enc}$ is the encoder that maps the input $\bm{x}$ to hidden states, $\bm{V}$ is the vocabulary embedding matrix, and $f_\theta^{(t)}$ is parameterized by neural layers.
+Since $\bm{H}_t$ contains the information for $\bm{y}_t$ and is consistent in both training and inference, we use $\bm{H}_t$ as the input for $p_\theta(\bm{y}_{t-1}|\bm{y}_{t},\bm{x})$.
+The self-conditioned generative process shares similar motivation with self-conditioning~\citep{chen2022analog} and step-unroll~\citep{savinov2022stepunrolled}, but operates in a purer way as we directly transits the hidden states as in typical decoders.

+\paragraph{Residual Glancing Sampling} Previous work demonstrate that adaptive sampling target tokens according to the model performance can improve the generation quality of NAR~\citep{glat2021qian}.
+For models training with diffusion processes, we strengthen the glancing training in a fine-grained way by layer-wise glancing and glancing remaining tokens.
+The overall residual glancing training procedure is shown in Figure~\ref{fig:RGS}.